 WLC - Rogers City, MI

 WLC originally came on the air in 1922 as private low-frequency spark-emission marine shore station WCAF.
 The station was planned by C. R. Fisher, Chief Electrical Engineer, and was put into operation by Robert F. Crittendon who remained with the station until 1962.
 In 1923 the station was re-licensed as a public station WHT providing service to all ships.
 In late 1924 the call letters were changed to WLC for "World Limestone Center."
 The first vacuum tube transmitter was installed late in 1922.
-Barry Heinzel, KB8DSL supplied this 11-30-1922 newspaper clipping. showing that there were some egaer radio listeners in the Rogers City area at the time.
+Barry Heinzel, KB8DSL supplied this 11-30-1922 newspaper clipping. showing that there were some eager radio listeners in the Rogers City area at the time.

 ![]() |